Rauhankone/peacemachine-presentation-backend/USERMANUAL.md

-# User manual for the presentation
+# User Manual for the Presentation

 ## Appointing Channel for Presentation